umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Adding-Language-Variants.md

 # Adding Language Variants

-Now that we have a basic site set up, let's explore one of the cool new features brought on in Umbraco v8; Language Variants.
+Now that we have a basic site set up, let's make the site multilingual by making variations of our content in one more language.
 For this we will make a Danish version of the `Contact Us` page.
 At this point your page should look like this:

 ![Current version of the contact us page](images/current-page.png)